 A meal in a restaurant costs about €10.
 A cinema ticket costs about €9, while a pint of beer is €3.50 and a glass of wine is €3.
 Monthly gym memberships cost about €30 and gig, concert and event tickets are about €10.

-What financial support is available in Germany?
+What scholarships are available in Germany?

 The German government offers students up to €934 per month to cover living costs while studying, under the BAföG programme.
 It is for students who are unable to finance the cost of the study they wish to undertake.
 German nationals and students from EU/EEA Member States may be eligible for this support if they meet the criteria.
 Generally, applicants for BAföG must live in Germany.